 There are a number of reasons why you may not be producing eggs.
 These include:

 - polycystic ovary syndrome (PCOS), a condition in which your ovaries don't work properly

-- disorders of the glands in your body that produce hormones, such as the thyroid and pituitary glands
+- disorders of the glands in your body that produce hormones, such as your thyroid and pituitary glands

-- long-term conditions, such as diabetes or epilepsy
+- long-term conditions, such as diabetes or kidney disease

 Problems that affect your fallopian tubes and can lead to infertility include:

 - infections, such as chlamydia, that damage or block your fallopian tubes

 - endometriosis, a condition where cells that normally line your uterus grow outside the lining of your uterus in other parts of your body